MEKSAAA/MEKSAAA.github.io/_pages/about.md

 Feel free to connect if you'd like to discuss ideas or collaborate on exciting projects! **Let's innovate together!** 🚀

+# 🔥 News
+- *2024.11*: 🏆 Received the **First-Prize Scholarship for Outstanding Students** at Tongji University, awarded to the top 5% of students.
+- *2024.10*: 🎉 Attended **NVIDIA's *Introduction to NVIDIA DPU Programming*** course and was incredibly lucky to win a limited-edition book signed by **Jensen Huang**! 📖✨

 # 📖 Education
 - *2022.09 - 2026.06*, **Tongji University** – School of Computer Science and Technology
-  Bachelor of Software Engineering, Specialization in Machine Intelligence
+  - Bachelor of Software Engineering, Specialization in Machine Intelligence

 # 🔬 Research Interests